huaweicloud/terraform-provider-huaweicloud/docs/resources/iotda_dataforwarding_rule.md

   + **DMS_KAFKA_FORWARDING**: Distributed Message Service (DMS) for Kafka features high throughput, concurrency, and scalability.
 It is suitable for real-time data transmission, stream data processing, system decoupling, and traffic balancing.
+  + **FUNCTIONGRAPH_FORWARDING**: By forwarding data to FunctionGraph service, you only need to write your business function code and set the conditions for execution in FunctionGraph.
+There is no need to configure and manage servers or other infrastructure.
+Functions will run in an elastic, maintenance-free, and highly reliable manner.
+    Currently, only standard and enterprise edition IoTDA instances are supported.

 * `http_forwarding` - (Optional, List) Specifies the detail of the HTTP forwards.
 It is required when type is `HTTP_FORWARDING`.
 The [http_forwarding](#IoTDA_http_forwarding) structure is documented below.